RS485/LogisticsPipes/resources/assets/logisticspipes/book/en_us/dev_zero_guides/consolidating_pipes.md

 Modules then we can make it insert ore into the top of the furnace by itself.

-Let’s craft a Sneaky Upgrade and right-click the Chassis with the Crafting Modules with the Pipe Controller so we can install the upgrade.
+Let’s craft a Sneaky Upgrade and right-click the Chassis with the Crafting Modules with the Pipe Controller, so we can install the upgrade.

 ![Upgrade list](image://04-08-upgrade-list.png)